Our Services

-Strategic consulting and design support services for school districts, state and regional education organizations, and school support organizations in California and the Midwest
+Support for school districts, state and regional education organizations, and school support organizations

 If you want to go fast, go alone.
 If you want to go far, go together.

-For over 30 years, the National Equity Project has worked with thousands of PK-12 district and state education agency leaders and networks to lead bravely, navigate uncertainty, and implement innovative and evidence-based solutions to (re)design future-ready, learner-centered schools and environments.
-Our strategic consulting and design services focus on developing the leadership practices and system conditions that enable:
+The National Equity Project has partnered with thousands of PK-12 district and state education agency leaders to design future-ready, learner-centered schools and systems.
+Our services develop the leadership practices and conditions that nurture every young person’s unique potential, ensuring equitable outcomes and thriving learning communities.

 Service Areas